takkekatechie/CodeRev/extension/README.md

 1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
 2. Run `CodeReviewPro: Scan Current Workspace`
 3. Wait for the scan to complete
-4. View results in the Problems panel and WebView report
+4. View results in the Problems panel and the new tabbed WebView report

 ### Viewing Reports